Skip to main content

 Enabling capabilities

-To enable unsafe modules, add a capabilities field to your codemod.yaml file:
+To enable unsafe capabilities (or to upgrade fs from sandboxed to unrestricted), add a capabilities field to your codemod.yaml file:

 codemod.yaml